 In order for a mobile wayfinding solution to become adopted by consumers, they need to know about it first through proper communications.
 However, it is against best wayfinding practise to request a favour from hospital visitors first, before getting wayfinding information from you.
 The barrier to use the mobile wayfinding tool will simply be too high and adoption becomes very challenging.

 We have seen that just offering a wayfinding app results in slow adoption.
 Word of mouth to inform patients as they enter the building is not enough.
 We have to understand that people don’t have a wayfinding problem, until they are lost or simply don’t know where to go.
 When people are lost, their first instinct is not to go to the app store to search for and download an app to get back on track.
-That is not going to happen without lots of advertising.
+That is not going to happen even with lots of advertising.
 People will look for a hospital employee to ask for directions.
 The research Eyedog has conducted includes an understanding of the patient’s journey will ensure hospitals can provide wayfinding at the right time, and at the right place.

-Integrating Mobile Wayfinding into the Patient Journey
+Mobile Wayfinding empowering a seamless Patient Journey

 There are numerous reasons why a properly developed wayfinding solution is very important to a hospital or health system.
 It is in the hospital’s best interest to help patients arrive on time, without stress, and without having to stop to ask someone for directions along the way.
 Developing a communication strategy will reduce appointment tardiness and no shows.